 In the long run, everyone's immunity is different, depending on the strength of your immune system.
 If you want to stay healthy, you must strengthen your immune system by using beneficial herbs, vitamins and other nutritional methods.

 WHAT IS IMMUNE SYSTEM, AND WHY DO I NEED TO STRENGTHEN IT?

 The human immune system is a body defense structure composed of a variety of biological components.
 In fact, this structure contains a huge network of cells and tissues throughout the body, used to detect and fight antigens.

 White blood cells are also an important part of the immune system.
 They are more like a patrol unit located in blood vessels and lymphatic vessels.
-As long as they find the target, they will launch an attack, increase the attack as much as possible, and send out warnings to other types of cells.
-Like combat troops, they can distinguish between internal cells and invaders-when your body needs cleaning, they will remove dead and defective cells.
+As long as they find the target, they will launch an attack, increase the attack as much as possible, and issue warnings to other types of cells.
+Like combat troops, they can distinguish internal cells from invaders-when your body needs to be cleaned, they will remove dead and defective cells.

 1. Do You Know Herbs Harnesses Our Immune Health?